-Results: We found no studies that assessed the effectiveness of the pelvic examination in reducing all-cause mortality, cancer- and disease-specific morbidity and mortality, or improving quality of life.
+Results: We found no studies that assessed the effectiveness of the pelvic examination in reducing all-cause mortality, reducing cancer- and disease-specific morbidity and mortality, or improving quality of life.
 For four conditions, we identified a total of eight diagnostic accuracy studies that examined test characteristics for the screening pelvic examination: ovarian cancer (k=4), bacterial vaginosis (k=2), trichomoniasis (k=1), and genital herpes (k=1).
-These eight studies also provided information on the harms of screening using the pelvic examination (false-positive and false-negative results).
-One large good quality RCT reported additional diagnostic workup, surgeries, and any complications occurring one year after abnormal ovarian palpation.
+These eight studies also provided information on the harms of screening using the pelvic examination (falsepositive and false-negative results).
+One large good-quality randomized, controlled trial reported additional diagnostic workup, surgeries, and any complications occurring 1 year after abnormal ovarian palpation.
 An additional cohort study also assessed harms (urinary symptoms).
 The low prevalence of ovarian cancer in the general population consistently resulted in low positive predictive values.
-In these four ovarian cancer screening studies, with over 26,000 screened patients, >96 percent of the positive test results were false positives, depending on the study design and management protocols.
-Surgery rates resulting from an abnormal pelvic examination ranged from 5 percent to 36 percent at one year with the largest study reporting an 11 percent surgery rate and 1 percent complication rate within one year of an abnormal screening pelvic examination.
+In these four ovarian cancer screening studies, with more than 26,000 screened patients, more than 98 percent of the positive test results were false positives, depending on the study design and management protocols.
+Surgery rates resulting from an abnormal pelvic examination ranged from 5 to 36 percent at 1 year, with the largest study reporting an 11 percent surgery rate and 1 percent complication rate within 1 year of an abnormal screening pelvic examination.
 Each diagnostic accuracy study for bacterial vaginosis, trichomoniasis, and genital herpes was performed in a high-prevalence population with high proportions of symptomatic patients and reported accuracy characteristics for individual physical examination findings, thereby limiting any conclusions that could be made regarding the screening accuracy or adverse effects of the pelvic examination in asymptomatic primary care populations.